Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 In that file we can find several things, first is the device drive, in my case the following drive */dev/mapper/vg_centos-lv_root* is mount on the root folder, the root folder as you should know is **/**, the type of that device filesystem is **ext4**.
 You should know that there is several type of filesystem, as example of ext2, ext3 and ext4, the different between those three is historically, basically on the ext2 filesystem there is no support of **journaling**, journaling is process that can help us to avoid errors in case there is a power outage, let's say we start to saved some document we write and the power goes off, if the saveing dosn't finish this is data that lost, the same is on our case, we write data to the disk and if the power goes off we may have some issue to read the data from that disk or alternatively we may be unavailable to read any data from the disk, there is several way to solved that issue (we will look on that as we foreword) but in the ext3 there is a **jounaling** that can solve that issue before it appear, the ext3 filesystem write some journal which is **metadata** that tracking down every access that done on the disk and in that way if the power outage was occur, he know exactly were it done and can repair that alone or by using fsck tool.

-The ext4 filesystem is more advance then ext3, is support in really large file and there is more feature that we have on ext4, what we need to know is that we have more than one filesystem type, so in the fidure 118 you can see that my root drive will use ext4 filesystem, the fourth entry can be use to allow the system run that drive on some group or some mode, in my case it is defaults which is mean according the man page of mount that it support of the rw, suid, dev, exec, auto, nouser, and async options.
+The ext4 filesystem is more advance then ext3, is support in really large file and there is more feature that we have on ext4, what we need to know is that we have more than one filesystem type, so in the figure 118 you can see that my root drive will use ext4 filesystem, the fourth entry can be use to allow the system run that drive on some group or some mode, in my case it is defaults which is mean according the man page of mount that it support of the rw, suid, dev, exec, auto, nouser, and async options.

 The fifth value mostly be zero, but I don't really know why in my case it's one, this stand for dump which mean to dump all the file on mounting process, but as much as I know this no used any more, the sixth entry is the mount max count, this is mean that if we unmount and mount again the disk up to the max value, on the next boot it will be check with the fsck for errors.